 The IT-specific FYE course adds content in two additional and related areas.
+Appendix B contains a table showing the content and assignments from a recent section of the course.
 Content on computing professions helps students develop initial career plans, and content on the CIT curriculum helps students match their career plans to select the appropriate path through the department's curriculum.
 This content is introduced on the first day of class with a discussion of "What is IT?" and "What do IT professionals do?"
-Throughout the semester, several recent graduates return to speak on their current jobs, tips for success in college and the IT program, how they found their first IT job, and Students also research current other topics.
-Bureau of Labor Statistics (Bureau of Labor Statistics, n.d.) data and explore local job postings to learn more about the wide range of career opportunities in IT.
-The concept of professional networking is also introduced, and students set up a LinkedIn profile and make connections with fellow students, department faculty, and quest speakers in the course.
+Throughout the semester, several recent graduates return to speak on their current jobs, tips for success in college and the IT program, how they found their first IT job, and other topics.
+Students also research current Bureau of Labor Statistics (BLS) data (Bureau of Labor Statistics, n.d.) and explore local job postings to learn more about the wide range of career opportunities in IT.
+The concept of professional networking is also introduced, and students set up a LinkedIn profile and make connections with fellow students, department faculty, and guest speakers in the course.

 To help students connect with the CIT program curriculum, an entire class period is spent reviewing the available CIT degrees and discussing the detailed requirements for each degree.
 University-level graduation requirements are also discussed.
-Students use a degree-specific template to start developing a graduation plan during this class.
+Students use a degreespecific template to start developing a graduation plan during this class.
 The department's chief advisor joins this class session to help students understand the degree requirements and work with students who have existing credits from previous college courses or military credits to ensure that these credits are correctly applied.
 This class session is timed to coincide with the beginning of the registration cycle for the following semester.
-Students build on this session by completing an assignment meet where thev with their assigned departmental advisor to plan their courses for the next semester.
+Students build on this session by completing an assignment where they meet with their assigned departmental advisor to plan their courses for the next semester.